Sport Studies

 In addition, you will have classes in intercultural communication and personal professional development.
 You will also take part in 2 international field trips within Europe.

-Each year at Sport Studies – track ISMB focusses on 6 building blocks (themes): Sport, Management, Entrepreneurship, Research, Internship and Personal and Professional Development.
+Each year at Sport Studies – track ISMB focuses on 6 building blocks (themes): Sport, Management, Entrepreneurship, Research, Internship and Personal and Professional Development.

 | |